mihalis68/zutils/README.md

 This project started off as utilities for connecting *from* Apple Macs *to* assorted Linux machines.
-On Linux the situation is much better (it is easier to probe and parse mDNS info), so a zssh would be easier to implemenet, but I haven't made this work at all yet.
+On Linux the situation is much better (it is easier to probe and parse mDNS info), so a zssh would be easier to implement, but I haven't made this work at all yet.
+Right now it just complains that this is not supported and gives up.